-The Champ des Possibles is a residual green space near Avenue du Carmel & Avenue Henri-Julien.
-The land was formerly a rail yard in 1980 and is now a public space enclosed by tall buildings// studios and factories.
+The Champ des Possibles is a residual space near Avenue du Carmel & Avenue Henri-Julien.
+The space was formerly a rail yard in 1980 and is now a public space enclosed by tall buildings, studios and factories.

 Every day at noon, bells from a nearby monastery ring.
-On August 9, 2015 we installed binaural microphones in wooden boxes to capture the bell sounds live.
+On August 9, 2015 we installed binaural microphones in wooden boxes to capture the bell sounds and surrounding environment.

-The bell was processed in real-time to reveal its resonant frequencies.
-These frequencies were amplified via six surface transducers.
+The bell was processed in real-time to reveal resonant frequencies.
+These frequencies were amplified through six surface transducers.
 The surface transducers acted both as filters and instruments, diffusing and distributing the sound through the material of the building.
+On November 25 we installed another version of the installation in the same location.
+Bell speakers amplified recordings of the bells resonance.

 Installation a part of Sounding the City